ZhiweiZhang97/ARSJointModel/README.md

 4. Select sentences as evidence for the label -->

 ## Dataset
+We breifly describe Dataset as follows.
+For detail about this Dataset, please reference to [SCIVER](https://sdproc.org/2021/sharedtasks.html#3c).

 * A list of abstracts from the corpus containing relevant evidence.
 * A label indicating whether each abstract Supports or Refutes the claim.
 * All evidence sets found in each abstract that justify the label.
 An evidence set is a collection of sentences that, taken together, verifies the claim.
 Evidence sets can be one or more sentences.